shaneriggs/konami_webdev/README.txt

 I created the HTML file with div tags and classes to help categorize the 6 song attributes.
-The markup allows future developers to easily change the display of a specific category of song information.
+The markup allows future developers to easily change the display of a specific category of song information with CSS.
 The HTML is semantically correct, as the last opened tag is the first closed.
 Additionally, I added an AllMusic ratings category to provide statistics on how AllMusic has ranked these songs.
 Furthermore, I added footer and address tags to provide relevant contact information for the students who completed this lab (Teddy Clark).

 I adopted a markup for XML similar to that of the HTML document from part 1 in order to minimize the number of changes I would need to make in part 2.
 The XML